Muon conversion to an eletron in nuclei in the $B-L$ symmetric SSM: B-LSSM

 Here $g_1$ corresponds to the measured hypercharge coupling, which is modified in the B-LSSM and given together with $g_B$ and $g_{YB}$ \cite{BLSSM1}.
 Next, one can redefine the $U(1)$ gauge fields through

-Immediate interesting consequence of the gauge kinetic mixing arise in various sectors of the model as discussed in the subsequent analysis.
-Firstly, $A^{BL}$ boson mixes at the tree level with the $A^Y$ and $V^3$ bosons.
-In the basis $(A^Y, V^3, A^{BL})$, the corresponding mass matrix reads,
+An immediate interesting consequence of the gauge kinetic mixing arises in various sectors of the model as discussed in the subsequent analysis.
+First, the $A^{BL}$ boson mixes at the tree level with the $A^Y$ and $V^3$ bosons.
+In the basis $(A^Y, V^3, A^{BL})$, the corresponding mass matrix reads

 This mass matrix can be diagonalized by a unitary mixing matrix, which can be expressed by two mixing angles $\theta_{_W}$ and $\theta_{_W}'$ as

 Then $\sin^2\theta_{_W}'$ can be written as

 where $x=\frac{v}{u}$.
 The exact eigenvalues of Eq.(\ref{gauge matrix}) are given by